Design and Analysis of Switchback Experiments: Simulation Study

 \subsubsection{Simulation setup.}

 We run simulations based on the outcome model as in \eqref{eqn:simu:MoreGeneral}.
-We very $T \in \{60, 120, 180, ..., 600\}$.
+We vary $T \in \{120, 240, ..., 1200\}$.
 We consider $p=m=2$ where $m$ is correctly specified.
 Similar to Section~\ref{sec:simu:AsymptoticNormality}, we consider the same parameterization and conduct experiments under $3$ different scenarios $\delta \in \{1,2,3\}$.

-We simulate one assignment path at a time, and conduct experiment following this assignment path.
+We simulate one assignment path at a time, and conduct experiments following this assignment path.
 We first calculate the observed outcomes and the Horvitz-Thompson estimator.
-Then we conduct the two inference methods as proposed in Section~\ref{sec:InferenceAndTesting} (for the asymptotic inference method, we plug in the second upper bound $\hat{\sigma}^2_{\mathsf{U2}}$) and obtain two estimated $p$-values.
-We reject the corresponding null hypothesis when the $p$-value is smaller than $0.1$.
+Then we conduct the two inference methods as proposed in Section~\ref{sec:InferenceAndTesting}, and obtain two estimated $p$-values.
+For the asymptotic inference method, we plug in $\widehat{\sigma}^2_{\mathsf{U}}$, the conservative upper bound of the variance.
+We reject the corresponding null hypothesis when the $p$-value is smaller than $0.1$ (In Section~\ref{sec:simu:additional:RejectionRates} we run additional simulations by replacing such $0.1$ threshold by $0.05$ and $0.01$).
 By repeating the above procedure enough (in this simulation, 1000) times we obtain the frequency of a null hypothesis being rejected, which we refer to as the rejection rate.